 of a Mask).
 Girls were less commonly sent to school, but those that did attend school were also outfitted in military uniforms, in this case English middy blouses and skirts.
 As the Japanese chose cadet uniforms from Europe's premier miliary power, the sailor suits were based on English styles as the developing Imperial Navy was largely based on the British Royal Navy.

-Immediately after the Meiji Restoration, there wasn't any school uniform policy.
-A need for some sort of uniform became clear from an early point/ Japan was a very class-bound society.
-Boys generally followed theur father';s education.
-And a persons status in society was reflected in how they and their children dressed.
-Creating a Western educatioin system educating everyone was a huhe departure from the past.
+Immediately after the Meiji Restoration, there werre no school uniforms.
+Public schools did not yet exist.
+A najor goal of the Meji Government was to laubch afree public scgool system for all achildren, including girls and the working-class.
+A need for a school uniform soon became apparent.
+Japan was a very class-bound society.
+Boys generally followed their father's occupation and inherited his staus.
+A person's status in society was reflected in how they and their children dressed.
+Creating a Western education system educating everyone was a huge departure from the past.
 But bringing children from all classes together on an equal footing was a social revolution of enormous proportions.
-But clothing presented a problem.
-Students came to school wearing garments based on their family background and this caused a range of problems because the children and their parents were not used to be treated eually.
-Boys from a samurai family would wear swords to class as expected a egree of deference.
+Here clothing presented a problem.
+Students came to school wearing garments based on their family background and and status.
+This caused a range of problems because the children and their parents were not used to be treated eually.
+Boys from a samurai family would wear swords to class as expected a degree of deference.
+Merchants had low status.
 Boys from a trading family would wear clothes that identified them.
 Peasant children would feel inferior surounded by their social betters.
-As a result, a uniform was needed.
-This is similar to why schools smocks were introduced by the French Third Republic.
-Only the social divisions in Japan were much deeper and more estanlished by aystem little chnged for centuries.
+As a result, a uniform was needed tom level mout the social differenes--rather like smockls which the Third Republic introduced in France at about the same time. nly the social divisions in Japan were much deeper and ossified by a system little changed for centuries.
 There had been no French Revolution in Japan.

 Japanese schools from the end of the Meiji period and throughout the Taisho period began introducing western style school uniforms.
 Not only did they help mask social divisions, but they were more practical than the traditional garments children wore.
-Trends varied from school to chool.
+Trends varied from school to school.
 It was mostly the male students who were in uniform at the beginning.
 Less attention was given to girls' education.
 The girls that did attend school mostly came in kimonos.
 No other country in the 19th or 20th Century has largely outfitted its school children in uniforms, let alone military-styled uniforms.
+It is not entirely clear how military-styled uniforms were selected.
+As far as we can figure out, the were no madated by the MOE on a natuiinalk basius.
+Ratherr a few well respected schools adopted uniforms and other schools copied them, rather like the Etin chool uniform was asdoiopted by severl mothger schools in England.
 Even Imperial Germany did not outfit public school children in military uniforms.
 American children did not wear uniform.
 Only private school children wore uniforms in England and they were distinctly civilian styles.
 French and Italian boys wore smocks.
 Military schools existed in these countries, but this was a small number of mostly private schools, not the country's public schools.
 The uniforms were a reflection of the desire to thoroughly regiment and discipline the country's children.
 The foundation for the militarization of Japan began in the first years of the foundation of the modern Japanese state.

 The power of tradition is apparent when you consider that Prussia no longer exists.
 Modern /Germany has been demilitarized, German youth would not think of wearing such uniforms to school, Japanese militarists have been descredited and Japan demilitarized, yet many Japanese school children including most secondary studebrs still march off to school in military uniforms.
 The boys wear cadet unifirms and the girls sailor outfits.